samyuu/TotallyLegitArcadeController/README.md

 If enabled the PlayerDataManager writes constant values from the `playerdata.ini` config file to the game's memory.
 This allows the user to set their player name, a level plate ID to be shown during the song select, equip a skin to be loaded during gameplay and button / slide sounds to be applied to all songs played.
 This config file **must be** encoded using UTF-8.

+## Debug Component
+This component enables diva's internal dw_gui and makes the hidden DATA_TESTs accessible.
+The current game state can be changed using the F4 - F8 keys with F6 being a recreation of the original DATA_TEST_MAIN inside the console which can be controlled using the up / down arrow + enter key.

 # Usage
 First **once per update** patch a clean `diva.exe` using the `prepatch.exe` program by passing the `diva.exe` path to it as its first command line argument; This can be done by dragging the diva executable on top of the prepatch executable inside the windows file explorer.
 It is strongly recommended to always create a backup of the original diva executable first.